integrated-ethics/web/content/labs/why-ethics.markdown

 carefully how products are designed and data analyzed based on the class discussion.

-Here are some ideas if the students have not been about to come up with
+Here are some ideas if the students are unable to come up with enough ideas:
-many:

 Things that can go wrong: